Audiobook: Charitable and nonprofit organizations

-Founded in 1948, Learning Ally serves more than 300,000 K–12, college and graduate students, veterans and lifelong learners—all of whom cannot read standard print due to blindness, visual impairment, dyslexia, or other learning disabilities.
+Founded in 1948, Learning Ally serves more than 300,000 K–12, college and graduate students, veterans and lifelong learners with print disabilities, i.e. who cannot read standard print due to blindness, visual impairment, dyslexia, or other learning disabilities.
 Learning Ally's collection of more than 80,000 human-narrated textbooks and literature titles can be downloaded on mainstream smartphones and tablets, and is the largest of its kind in the world.

 Founded in 2002, Bookshare is an online library of computer-read audiobooks in accessible formats for people with print disabilities.

 Founded in 2005, LibriVox is also an online library of downloadable audiobooks and a free non for profit organisation developed by Hugh McGuire.
 It has public domain audiobooks in several languages.

 Calibre Audio Library is a UK charity providing a subscription-free service of unabridged audiobooks for people with sight problems, dyslexia or other disabilities, who cannot read print.
 They have a library of over 8,550 fiction and non-fiction titles which can be borrowed by post on MP3 CDs and memory sticks or via streaming.

 Listening Books is a UK audiobook charity providing an internet streaming, download and postal service to anyone who has a disability or illness which makes it difficult to hold a book, turn its pages, or read in the usual way, this includes people with visual, physical, learning or mental health difficulties.
 They have audiobooks for both leisure and learning and a library of over 7,500 titles which are recorded in their own digital studios or commercially sourced.

 The Royal National Institute of Blind People (RNIB) is a UK charity which offers a Talking Books library service.
-The audio books are provided in DAISY format and delivered to the reader's house by post as a CD or USB memory stick.
-There are over 30,000 audio books available to borrow, which are free to print disabled library members.
+The audiobooks are provided in DAISY format and delivered to the reader's house by post as a CD or USB memory stick.
+There are over 30,000 audiobooks available to borrow, which are free to print disabled library members.
 RNIB subsidises the Talking Books service by around £4 million a year.